The Power of Concentration

 Concentration has many uses and benefits.
 It assists in studying, enables faster comprehension, improves the memory, helps in focusing on a task, job or goal, and therefore, achieving them more easily and efficiently.
 It is a powerful tool for the efficient use of creative visualization, and it also helps in developing psychic powers.

-When this ability is strong, the mind obeys you more readily and does not engage in futile, negative thoughts or worries.
+When this ability is strong, the mind obeys you more readily and does not engage in meaningless thoughts.
 This ability plays an important role in meditation, gaining mental mastery, and attaining peace of mind.

 Without it, the mind just jumps restlessly from one thought to another, not allowing you to meditate properly.